WiseGuru/MaxwellCTI/src/site/notes/Security Frameworks/NIST/NIST 800-53/NIST CSF.md

 ## The Core
 1. There are six core Functions:
 	1. Govern
-		1. The most *core* of core functions, it's critical to integrating the other Functions into an organization
+		1. The newest and most *core* of core functions
+			1. It's critical to integrating the other Functions into an organization
+		2. Built with new and reorganized categories from the other functions
+			3. When using the [CSF 2.0 Reference Tool](https://csrc.nist.gov/Projects/Cybersecurity-Framework/Filters#/csf/filters), you will see "Withdrawn" categories and subcategories that now match to Governance
-		2. Governance "informs how an organization will implement the other five Functions."
+		3. Governance "informs how an organization will implement the other five Functions."
 	2. Identify
 		1. Identify and understand the cybersecurity risks for your organization
 	3. Protect